 Caution: Federal (USA) law restricts this device to sale by or on the order of a physician.

 Disposal

 After patient contact, treat the device as biohazardous waste.
 Dispose of in accordance with hospital policy and local regulations.

-Because of continuing product improvements, prices, specifications, and model availability are subject to change without notice.
+Prices, specifications, and model availability are subject to change without notice.